Naisbey History, Family Crest & Coats of Arms

 Some of the Naisbey family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Naisbey family to the New World and Oceana
+Migration of the Naisbey family

 Many Scots crossed the Atlantic for North America hoping to escape poverty, as well as persecution.
 Much of their heritage was lost along the way and overtime.
 This century, however, Clan societies and highland games have allowed many ancestral Scots to recover their birthright.
 An examination of many early immigration records reveals that people bearing the name Naisbey arrived in North America very early: Hugh Nesbit, who came to South Carolina in 1684; Robert Nisbet, who arrived in Barbados in 1635; William Nesbit, who settled in South Carolina in 1685.